 This refers to the fact that the translator that is translating the translated document back to its original source language, has no access to the original source.
 It is therefore blind to the original.
 This ensures that a completely objective reverse translation takes place.
 Translation memories, glossaries and other assets that the original team of translators use should not be available to the blind translator in the reverse translation process!

 Is ISO 9001 certification helpful?

 Working with a translation vendor that is ISO 9001 certified may be an alternative option.
 Regulatory bodies may forego a request to have you provide a blind translation if you can provide the ISO 9001 certification of your translation vendor.

 Certificate of Accuracy

 When requesting a translation whose intent is to satisfy regulatory bodies requirements, make sure you ask for a certificate of accuracy from your translation vendor.
-The certificate should document the steps undertaken in terms of the names of the project, the date, the languages and the name of the project manager that was in charge of the project.
-This will give you and your vendor a way to track down all the details of the translation in case an audit is to take place.
+The certificate should document the steps undertaken during translation.
+This includes the name of the project, date, languages and name of the project manager in charge.
+Basically, you need all the information that can give you and your vendor a way to track down all the details of the translation, in case an audit is to take place.

-As a general rule, it’s best if you work with a quality transition agency that already has a rigorous translation proofing process rooted into the structure of how it operates.
-Check out their quality management system and how it deals with every translation document it comes across, particularly when certified translations are needed.
-This will not only minimize rework, but it will also give you the peace of mind that all of your translations are accurate.
-But of course, if you want to go the extra mile for truly sensitive materials, back translation is available, offering additional translation security when it’s needed most.
+As a general rule, it’s best if you work with a quality transition agency.
+One that already has a rigorous translation proofing process rooted into the structure of how it operates.
+Check out their quality management system and how it deals with every translation document it comes across.
+Particularly when certified translations are needed.
+This will minimize rework and give you the peace of mind that all of your translations are accurate.
+But of course, if you want to go the extra mile for truly sensitive materials, back translation is available.
+It offers additional translation security when it’s needed most.

 This whitepaper presents applicable ten tips that will help you navigate through the requirements of your time-sensitive translations and deliver a quality that your stakeholders will thank you for.
 Download it for free!